dataquestio/project-walkthroughs/bitcoin_price/README.md

 ## Data

 Computing the Wikipedia edit data takes time.
 It can be faster to use the version that's already been generated.
 It's in this repository, and called `wikipedia_edits.csv`.
 Feel free to download and use the file.
+You can also get it from [here](https://drive.google.com/uc?export=download&id=1XwJZ07bl2u-62yRMqV_emJGEXCI1u8dl).

-We'll be downloading the Bitcoin price data as part of the project.
+We'll be downloading the Bitcoin price data using the `yfinance` package as part of the project.

+## Running

+First, run the code in `sentiment.ipynb` to generate a new Wikipedia edits dataset.
+The dataset committed in the repo is old, and this will get the edits up to the present day.

+Second, run the code in `prediction.ipynb`.
+By default, this will load data from an existing `btc.csv` file.
+Removing that code will ensure that it downloads the newest data from Yahoo Finance.